rucio/desktop/README.md

 ## Description

 Rucio Desktop is a new and easier way to use Rucio with a modern graphical user interface.
+You can download Rucio Desktop and use it as a client or a Rucio admin.
+It provides a simpler workflow in comparision to traditional command-line interface provided by Rucio for both type of users.

 <div align="center">
     <img alt="Desktop" src="https://user-images.githubusercontent.com/30192068/91706755-73e47900-eb9c-11ea-818f-92dc91a51766.png" width=100% />
 </div>